score-json/json/TSF/trustable/no-parsing-faults/NPF-01.1.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service ignores the presence of a single UTF-8 byte order mark.
+The service ignores the presence of a single UTF-8 byte order mark at the very beginning of the input.